rajivnathan/groceryfrontend/README.md

 Have a few more minutes?
 You could:
-- Restart the backend container in debug mode from within Visual Studio Code, set breakpoints, and hit the application.
+- Restart the backend container in debug mode from within Visual Studio Code, set breakpoints, and inspect the running code.
-- Make furhter changes to the frontend of backend projects and see the change automatically updated into the running container.
+- Make further changes to the frontend or backend projects.
 - Create a new microservice project in another language.
-- Run load against the frontend or backend and see how it performs.
+- Run a load test against the frontend or backend and see how it performs.

 Thanks for taking a quick look at Codewind!
-If you have any questions, please Google IBM Codewind and join us via Github or on mattermost (https://mattermost.eclipse.org/eclipse/channels/eclipse-codewind).
+To learn more about Codewind, visit https://www.eclipse.org/codewind/.
+If you have any questions/feedback, you can reach us via Github (https://github.com/eclipse/codewind/) or on mattermost (https://mattermost.eclipse.org/eclipse/channels/eclipse-codewind).